syseleven/grav-docs-syseleven-stack/user/pages/02.Tutorials/11.object-storage-acls/docs.en.md

 * Not every possible use-case is covered in this tutorial
 * By default every OpenStack project will get a single group which contains all the users which have access to the project.
 The group management is currently handled by SysEleven

-If you need specific groups or users for setting up your desired ACLs please feel free to contact our [Cloud-Support (cloudsupport@syseleven.de)](../../06.Support/default.en.md).
+If you need specific groups or users for setting up your desired ACLs please feel free to contact our [Support (support@syseleven.de)](../../06.Support/default.en.md).

 ## References